GreyDGL/PentestGPT/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Updates
+- [Update on 13/05/2023] I'll add more demo videos for PentestGPT.
+Below are the available ones:
+    - **PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
+This is the first part only, and I'll complete the rest when I have time.
+    - **PentestGPT on [HTB-Lame](https://youtu.be/Vs9DFtAkODM)**.
+This is an easy machine, but it shows you how PentestGPT skipped the rabbit hole and worked on other potential vulnerabilities.
 - [Update on 30/04/2023] The support to OpenAI API is available!
 I'll implement a input param parser for it soon.
 You can now freely configure the OpenAI model in `main.py` (several examples are included).
 - **We're testing PentestGPT on HackTheBox**.
 You may follow [this link](https://www.hackthebox.com/home/users/profile/1489431).
 More details will be released soon.
-- **We include a video of using PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
-This is the first part only, and I'll complete the rest when I have time.
 - Installation guide video (for cookie setup) is available at: https://youtu.be/IbUcj0F9EBc